Purple Sweet Potato Pie

 Cooking the Potatoes

 This recipe calls for 2 cups cooked purple sweet potatoes.
 To prepare the potatoes, start with 1.5 to 2 pounds purple sweet potatoes.
+There are a couple different methods you can use to cook them.

 Do not pierce the skin before baking with any of these methods.
 The goal is to retain as much moisture as possible in the potato while cooking.